quietboil/sibyl/README.md

 ")?;
 ```

-21.4 also does not "like" some specific parameter names like `:NAME` which makes it fails with the same `ORA-03120`.
+21.4 also does not "like" some specific parameter names like `:NAME` which makes it fail with the same `ORA-03120`.

 :memo: Note that 12.2 through 19.13 clients (as far as Sibyl's tests showed) do not exhibit this issue.

-:warning: 21.4 client (at least when it is connected to the 19.3 database) cannot read **CLOBs** piece-wize - something bad happens in `OCILobRead2` as it reads the last fragment and the process gets killed.
+:warning: 21.4 client (at least when it is connected to the 19.3 database) cannot read **CLOBs** piece-wize - something bad happens in `OCILobRead2` as it reads the last piece and the process gets killed.
 21.4 client has no issues executing piece-wise reads from BFILEs and BLOBs.

 ## Limitations